ralna/GALAHAD/doc/Python/bgo_intro.rst

 due to

   D. Lera and Ya.
 D. Sergeyev,
-  ``Acceleration of univariate global optimization algorithms working with Lipschitz functions and Lipschitz first derivatives'' *SIAM J. Optimization* **23(1)** (2013) 508–529,
+  ''Acceleration of univariate global optimization algorithms working with Lipschitz functions and Lipschitz first derivatives'' *SIAM J. Optimization* **23(1)** (2013) 508–529,

 while the Latin-hypercube sampling method employed is that of

   B. Beachkofski and R. Grandhi,
-  ``Improved Distributed Hypercube Sampling'',
+  ''Improved Distributed Hypercube Sampling'',
   43rd AIAA structures, structural dynamics, and materials conference, (2002) 2002-1274.